A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Other popular Salesforce ERP integrations include:

-While Salesforce and an ERP are a perfect pair, they aren’t your only solution to centralize your processes.
-In fact, there’s a single ERP alternative that can provide you the same results.
+While Salesforce and an ERP are a powerful pair, they aren’t your only solution to centralize your processes.
+In fact, there’s a single ERP alternative that provides the same results.

 Enter Method.